hipdev/conjuntify-monorepo/README.md

 The `setup` command should now finish successfully.

 ### 3. Configure both apps

+Please follow the `.env.local.example` files to configure the apps easily.

 In each app directory (`apps/web`, `apps/native`) create a `.env.local` file using the `.example.env` as a template and fill out your Convex and Clerk